 Enable automatic tablet splitting

-To enable automatic tablet splitting, use the
+To control automatic tablet splitting, use the

 --enable_automatic_tablet_splitting flag and specify the associated flags to configure when tablets should split, and use

 --enable_automatic_tablet_splitting.
-The flag usage must match on all
+The flags must match on all

 yb-tserver configurations of a YugabyteDB cluster.